MonashProteomics/MaSpeQC/README.md

 For more information see https://dev.mysql.com/doc/refman/8.4/en/windows-start-service.html

 #### On Linux and MacOS
-Cnosult the MySQL documentation for instructions on starting a database server for your system.
+Consult the MySQL documentation for instructions on starting a database server for your system.
 https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing

 ## Processing Raw Files